A Comprehensive Guide to Ceramic Machining

 (IV) Automotive Sector

-The automotive industry takes advantage of the advantages of ceramic CNC machining.
+The automotive industry takes advantage of the advantages of ceramic machining.
 Ceramic brake pads are popular parts with excellent wear resistance, greater durability, and good heat dissipation, which improves performance and safety.
 In addition, automotive parts such as spark plugs, valves, gears, and engine blocks can also be made with CNC ceramics, often using materials such as aluminum nitride or boron nitride.

-8.Guide to Efficient ceramic CNC machining
+8.Guide to Efficient ceramic machining

 (I) Appropriate Materials

-Choosing the right ceramic material is the basis for effective ceramic CNC machining.
+Choosing the right ceramic material is the basis for effective ceramic machining.
 It is necessary to balance properties such as hardness, wear resistance, thermal stability and electrical insulation to meet specific needs and ensure excellent performance and long life.

 (II) The Right Tool

-For ceramic CNC machining, the selection of cutting tools is crucial.
+For ceramic machining, the selection of cutting tools is crucial.
 Diamond or CBN (cubic boron nitride) tools are the first choice, which can withstand the hardness of ceramics and resist wear, reduce wear and improve machining efficiency.

 (III) Correct Machining Parameters